-- rich economies that collect revenue in the form of taxes, fees and royalties on extractive industry profits, sales and export revenues in contractual or concession-based schemes. - The impacts of declining tax revenue from taxation of fossil fuel consumption as energy efficiency increases and electrification ramps up.
+- Production: The impacts of declining tax revenue from fossil-fuel production as the real economy shifts away from fossil fuels and toward low carbon-alternatives.
+This will be particularly acute for resource-rich economies that collect revenue in the form of taxes, fees and royalties on extractive industry profits, sales and export revenues in contractual or concession-based schemes. - Consumption: The impacts of declining tax revenue from taxation of fossil fuel consumption as energy efficiency increases and electrification ramps up.
 This is particularly pertinent to tax revenues from road transportation (given that most fossil fuel energy uses are either untaxed or taxed at low rates).
 Common forms include fuel duty, vehicle excise duty and air passenger duty.